SAP/openui5-docs/docs/OData_V4_Metadata_JSON_Format_87aac89.md

 Each annotation specifies a value.
 Accordingly, `$DefaultValue` has been omitted for the time being.

 Normalization: For all EDM elements which allow both inline annotations and external targeting, only external targeting is used.
 This affects edm:ActionImport, edm:ComplexType, edm:EntityContainer, edm:EntitySet, edm:EntityType, edm:EnumType, edm:FunctionImport, edm:Member, edm:Singleton, edm:Term, edm:TypeDefinition, edm:NavigationProperty, edm:Property.
 The goal is to reduce cases that contain a mixture of inline annotations and external targeting to the bare minimum.
+The goal is to reduce cases that contain a mixture of inline annotations and external targeting to the bare minimum.
+External targeting is possible for edm:Action, edm:Function, edm:Parameter, and edm:ReturnType via 4.01 style annotation targets, either in a way that applies to all overloads of the action or function or all parameters of that name across all overloads, or in a way that identifies a single overload.

 We use the `"<key>@<14.3.1 Annotation Term>#<14.3.2 Annotation Qualifier>" : <value>` syntax for inline annotations in the following cases to avoid explicit object representations: